TypeStrong/ts-loader/REFERENCES.md

 * Logical separation between components
 * Faster build times

 If you are using TypeScript in your web project you can also use project references to improve your code and build workflow.
 This article describes some of the ways to set up your project to use references.
-I am using ts-loader to transpile the TypeScript code to JavaScript and Webpack to bundle code.
+I am using ts-loader to transpile the TypeScript code to JavaScript and webpack to bundle code.

 An example repo using the configuration above is available at the link below: